satoshipay/api/source/index.html.md

 <script src="https://wallet.satoshipay.io/satoshipay.js"></script>
 ```

-We've nicknamed our website widget "Sun of Satoshi" to honour Bitcoin's anonymous creator Satoshi Nakamoto.
-It will float at the bottom right of the page and look like this:
+The SatoshiPay website widget floats at the bottom right of the page and looks like this:

 <p>
   <img src="images/sun.png" />
 </p>

-The widget displays a user's current balance in lumens and, when clicked, a menu with items for top-up, settings and help.
-It can be included *anywhere* on *any* web page and will automatically transform SatoshiPay [HTML Tags](#html-tags) into digital goods.
+The widget displays a user's current balance in lumens and, when clicked, a menu where a user can  top-up, manage their wallet, and learn more about the tool.

+The SatoshiPay widget can be included *anywhere* on *any* web page and will automatically transform SatoshiPay [HTML Tags](#html-tags) into digital goods.
 See it in action at the <a href="https://satoshipay.io/">SatoshiPay website</a>.

 The widget performs the following tasks: